2020-Fall-UIUC-LING506/2020-fall-uiuc-ling506.github.io/index.md

 Readings and videos:
 * You will be responsible for approximately 40 pages per week of assigned readings
-* You will be responsible for watching weekly pre-recorded videos
+* You will be responsible for watching approximately 3 hours per week of pre-recorded videos

 At any time, you can use [the course forum on Campuswire](https://campuswire.com/c/G0D25C726/feed):
 * to ask the instructor and TAs private questions